 Why is it necessary to deal with incident reporting?

 Reporting incidents makes it possible to understand the main concerns in the work environment that can lead to work accidents or work-related illnesses at one time.
 By approaching incidents systematically and focusing on resolving these incidents, we are gradually improving the working environment.

 Who should be involved in incident registration?

 It is quite logical that incident reporting should involve all the people who should be involved in the reporting itself.
 However, it is worth starting with fewer people, for example, the system is tested by a health and safety specialist and an employee representative.
 Later, you can add department managers, foremen, etc. Finally, if the system has been tested from multiple angles by the test group, you can also add employees.
-Here is important to think through, how to motivate and engage employees.
+Here it is important to think through how to motivate and engage employees.

 What incident reporting management systems to use?